Zak-OTFS ISAC with Bistatic Sensing via Semi-Blind Atomic Norm Denoising Scheme: Introduction

 \subsubsection{Parameters Estimation}

-For OTFS systems, estimating integer delay and Doppler taps is relatively trivial, achievable by observing the index shifts in the pilot response \cite{Yi_Hong_EmbeddedPilot_OTFS}.
-In practical ISAC scenarios, it is more common for the delay and Doppler shifts of targets to appear as fractional multiples of the resolutions.
-The estimation of fractional parameters, however, poses a considerable challenge due to the spread responses.
+In OTFS systems, on-grid delay and Doppler parameters can be readily estimated from the shifts of the pilot response \cite{Yi_Hong_EmbeddedPilot_OTFS}.
+In practical ISAC scenarios, however, target delays and Doppler shifts are generally off-grid and appear as fractional multiples of the corresponding resolutions.
+These fractional shifts spread the response across multiple DD-domain bins, making accurate parameter estimation considerably more difficult.